Hafez-CS/Python/README.md

 Tuples
 ---------
 ![Monty Python](https://files.realpython.com/media/Pythons-tuple-Built-in-Data-Type-A-Deep-Dive-with-Examples_Watermarked.e85efb14c955.jpg)
+**Python tuples are a type of data structure that is very similar to lists.
+The main difference between the two is that tuples are immutable, meaning they cannot be changed once they are created.
+This makes them ideal for storing data that should not be modified, such as database records.**
 * **`count()`	Returns the number of times a specified value occurs in a tuple.**
 * **`index()`	Searches the tuple for a specified value and returns the position of where it was found.**